dusty-nv/jetson-inference/README.md

 ![Alt text](https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/imagenet-digits-new-dataset.png)

 Use the `Create` button at the bottom of the page to launch the dataset import job.
+The size of the data subset is around 20GB, so it takes a few minutes.

 Next we'll create the new model and begin training it.

 ### Creating Image Classification Model with DIGITS